zuyeyang/Stanford_Battery_Project/README.md

 `B_DNN_model.py`: Include functions of Multi-output Neural Network that can be implement to train the battery data.

 `B_notebook.ipynb`: It includes the step by step implementation of the project.

+## AWS_Version
+All codes are embedded in to a `battery_model` and you can just interact with the model with `final_note.ipynb` or run all the hyperparameter tuning process with `aws_version.py`.
+The cs230.pem is the AWS key code.